stvhuang/stat150/lec19.typ

                              & =^d "Poisson"(lambda t).
 $

-This is why it is called a Poisson process.
+This is why it is called a Poisson Process.

 #pagebreak()

-Constructing a rate $lambda$ Poisson process:
+Constructing a rate $lambda$ Poisson Process:

 $
   tau_1, tau_2, dots " iid Exp"(lambda).